 Gregory E. Kaebnick

-Director, Editorial Department; Editor, Hastings Center Report; Research Scholar
+Director, Research Department; Editor, Hastings Center Report; Senior Research Scholar

 Download CV for Gregory E. Kaebnick

 Gregory E. Kaebnick explores questions about the values at stake in developing and using biotechnologies and, particularly, in questions about the value given to nature and human nature.
-He is also the director of the Editorial Department and the editor of the Hastings Center Report.
-He has testified before Congress on ethical issues concerning the use of new genetic technologies and served on a National Research Council and National Academy of Sciences committee, Gene Drive Research in Non-Human Organisms: Recommendations for Responsible Conduct.
+He is also the director of the Research Department, and one of the editors of the Hastings Center Report, and a Hastings Center fellow.
+He has testified before Congress on ethical issues concerning synthetic biology and served on a National Academy of Sciences committee, Gene Drive Research in Non-Human Organisms: Recommendations for Responsible Conduct.
+He is the author of Humans in Nature: The World As We Find It and the World As We Create It (Oxford, 2014).
+He was an associate editor for the fourth edition of the Encyclopedia of Bioethics (MacMillan, 2014) and editor of several editions of Taking Sides: Clashing Views on Bioethical Issues, (McGraw-Hill, 2013-2019).

 Books